 In Nevada, a wrongful death claim is a civil lawsuit for the death of someone as a result of another person’s negligence, recklessness, or intentional wrongdoing.
 A wrongful death claim usually intends to prove that the untimely and unexpected death of a loved one has placed significant financial and emotional strain on the surviving family, and provides a path for the surviving family to receive compensation for losses relating to the tragedy.
 These may include medical bills, lost wages, lost inheritance, funeral and burial costs, and emotional distress.
 Only certain parties can file a wrongful death claim in Nevada, however, as NRS Section 41.085 gives the right to actions for death by a wrongful act or neglect to heirs and personal representatives.

 What are the Most Common Claims of Wrongful Death?

 Unfortunately, thousands of wrongful death suits happen each year.
-A wrongful death case has the goal of achieving justice (in monetary terms) after person, business, or other entity is negligent or responsible for a victim’s death.
+Wrongful death typically occurs out of a negligence-related incident that contributes to the death of another person.
 The most commonly reported instances that result in wrongful death suits in Nevada are: